 I played around a little bit with some edgings and ultimately decided I’m a plain Jane kind of girl.
 Just a few rows of single crochets around the bottom edge for me …

-If you are going to add a crocheted edging, blanket stitch around the edge or use a Sharp Crochet Hook to stitch around as I did in my Quick and Easy Blanket Edgings post here.
+If you are going to add a crocheted edging, you can first blanket stitch around the edge or use a tool to prepare the edges as I did here to crochet on fleece blankets.
 As I mentioned, I ended up settling on a few rows of single crochets as my edging, as shown above.
 But if you like the shell pattern I tried out in my experimentation, here is how to do it …

 Shell edging: *1 sc, skip 1, 5 dc in next, skip 1, repeat from * around.

 So what do you think?

 Pretty fun, huh.
 And a great way to get another life out of an old sweater that would otherwise be thrown away.